 The Programmes

 NACDO’s head office is in Windhoek with a regional office stationed in Oshakati.
-Actual programmes implementation takes place in the northern part of Namibia in the 7 regions: Kavango east, Kavango West, Ohangwena, Omusati, Oshana, Oshikoto and Zambezi.
+Actual programmes implementation takes place in the northern part of Namibia in the 4 regions: Ohangwena, Omusati, Oshana, Oshikoto and Zambezi.

 NACDO aims at uplifting the lives of people living in rural communities through fighting preventable diseases, fighting hunger and poverty, as well as fighting all other social ills.